StonedMaxim/StonedMaxim/README.md

-- 👋 Hi, I’m @StonedMaxim
+- 👋 Hi, I’m @Maxim Hobiger
-- 👀 I’m interested in Girls (>///<)
+- 👀 I’m interested in scince and maths
-- 🌱 I’m currently learning Informatik und Englisch
+- 🌱 I’m currently learning programming w/ pyhton and using AI tools properly
 - 💞️ I’m looking to collaborate on Anakins Game
-- 📫 How to reach me: Be gentle..
+- 📫 How to reach me: maxim.hobiger@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I´m into gym ;)

 <!---
-StonedMaxim/StonedMaxim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Maxim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->